Arc card: History

 In 2003, Edmonton installed new fare vending machines in its LRT network which were capable of accepting credit cards and smart cards.
 City administration wrote a business case for a 'civic smart card' that could be used for transit, libraries, recreation centres, and other city services, but funding was not allocated to move ahead with the project.
 Edmonton Transit Service (ETS) later completed a two-month pilot of smart fare technology from Cubic Transport Systems on its LRT network.
 Known as "ETS Blue," the pilot was approved in 2007 at a cost of $600,000, and involved 200 staff members from the University of Alberta using modified OneCards to tap the readers in the fare vending machines when entering and leaving LRT stations.
 Participants did not pay their fare during the pilot, which occurred in summer 2009.
 The demonstration was highly successful, with 99% of participants using their card "all the time" on the LRT, over 25% indicating that they used transit more frequently than before they had a smart card, 100% replacing some of their vehicle trips with LRT usage, and over 90% being satisfied with the technology and wanting it to be expanded across the transit network.
 Despite this success however, ETS Blue was not trialed beyond August 2009 or expanded to include ETS bus routes.
 In a report published after the pilot's conclusion, the city identified smart fare technology as a top priority for the Capital Region transit network plan.

 Edmonton began looking into smart fare technology once again in 2014, with ETS planning to install the necessary equipment by 2015.
 In 2015, the Alberta government approved funding for a region-wide smart fare program which was projected to cost approximately $51.6 million.
 Edmonton, St. Albert, and Strathcona County also contributed funds towards the program.
 Vix Technology was selected to install the smart fare equipment.
 Edmonton Mayor Don Iveson expressed hope for smart fare to become publicly available in 2016.
 The system was later expected to start operating in the second half of 2020, but the launch was later delayed until 2021.
 The project was further delayed by the closure of the Canada-US border as a result of the COVID-19 pandemic.

 The Arc card brand was unveiled on June 8, 2021.
 Applications were launched for the Arc pilot, which was to include a sample of adult fare-paying riders, U-Pass students, public and catholic school students, and transit staff from Edmonton, St. Albert, and Strathcona County.
 The pilot was rescheduled for January 2022, and involved 500 adult fare-paying riders from the participating municipalities.
 Arc opened for adult fare-paying riders on November 21, 2022, except for local services in Fort Saskatchewan and Leduc.
-The latter two transit services will implement Arc in 2023—the same year that other fare groups are planned to transition to Arc.
+The latter two transit services planned to implement Arc in 2023, but Fort Saskatchewan did not begin accepting Arc payments until February 1, 2024; while Leduc has not yet begun accepting Arc as of July 1, 2024.